Bunjin/Rouleth/README.md

   Use the website to track your bets and the results of the spins

-  4) You can also join Rouleth DAO, that will increase the payroll and the maximum bet !

   Have fun and play responsibly.
 Remember this is a betting game and don't bet more than you can afford !

   This game in its current form is designed essentially as a proof of concept for ethereum.